-Case Western Reserve University offers Health Care Flexible Spending Accounts (FSA) so you can save up to $2,600 in pre-tax dollars.
+Case Western Reserve University offers Health Care Flexible Spending Accounts (FSA) so you can save up to $3,050 in pre-tax dollars for 2023.
+In 2024 the limit is $3,200

 - The Health Care Flexible Spending Account reimburses you for certain medical care services, equipment and supplies.